ghnewdublin2026/PolyTone/README.md

-# PolyTone 🔉🎛️
+# PolyTone – Multi‑Frequency Sine Wave Generator

-**PolyTone** is a minimalist web-based audio tool that lets you play multiple sine wave tones **simultaneously**.
-Toggle any frequency from **1 Hz to 40 kHz** on and off, and hear them all blend together in real time.
-Built with the Web Audio API, it’s perfect for audio experimentation, hearing tests, or just satisfying your curiosity about sound.
+PolyTone is a single‑file HTML web application that lets you play multiple sine wave frequencies simultaneously.
+It covers a wide range from **1 Hz to 40 kHz** with **500 Hz steps above 1 kHz** – perfect for testing audio equipment, psychoacoustic experiments, or just exploring the limits of human hearing.

+## Features

+- **82 frequencies** in one page:
+  - 1 Hz, 10 Hz, 100 Hz (very low, mostly for measurement)
+  - 1.0 kHz, 1.5 kHz, 2.0 kHz … 40.0 kHz (500 Hz steps)
+- **Click any button** to toggle that tone on/off – multiple tones can play together.
+- **PLAY ALL** – instantly start every frequency at once (useful for stress tests).
+- **STOP ALL** – kill all tones with one click.
+- Visual feedback: active buttons are highlighted, and the status bar shows how many tones are playing.
+- Pure sine waves (low distortion) with a moderate gain to avoid clipping.
+- Works offline – just save the HTML file and open it in any modern browser (Chrome, Edge, Firefox, Safari).

+## How to Use

+1. Open the `index.html` file in your browser.
+2. Click any frequency button – the tone starts immediately.
+3. Click the same button again to stop that tone.
+4. Use **PLAY ALL** to enable every frequency at once.
+5. Use **STOP ALL** to silence everything.

+> **Note:** Frequencies above ~20 kHz may be inaudible on most consumer hardware.
+The app still generates them, but your speakers/headphones may not reproduce them.

+## Technical Details

+- Built with the Web Audio API.
+- Each frequency runs on its own `OscillatorNode` with a `GainNode` to control volume.
+- The gain per tone is set to `0.3` to reduce clipping when many tones are active.
+- All oscillers are of type `sine` for clean, harmonic‑free waveforms.

+## Compatibility

+- Works on all modern desktop and mobile browsers that support the Web Audio API.
+- On iOS, make sure the device is not in silent mode and that you interact with the page first (due to autoplay policies).

+## License

+This project is open source and available under the [MIT License](LICENSE).

 ---

-## ✨ Features

-- **Concurrent playback** – Any number of tones can be played at the same time.
-- **Wide frequency range** – 1 Hz, 10 Hz, 100 Hz, then 1 kHz … 40 kHz in 1 kHz steps.
-- **Toggle on/off** – Click a frequency button to start it; click again to stop.
-- **Visual feedback** – Active buttons are highlighted; status bar shows active count and frequencies.
-- **Stop all** – One big red button silences everything instantly.
-- **No dependencies** – Pure HTML, CSS, and vanilla JavaScript.

----

-## 🚀 How to Use

-1. Clone the repository or download `index.html`.
-2. Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge).
-3. Click any frequency button to start that tone.
-4. Click an active button to stop that tone.
-5. Use the **STOP ALL** button to silence all oscillators.

-> ⚠️ **Note**:
-> - Very low frequencies (1 Hz, 10 Hz) may be felt as vibrations rather than heard.
-> - Frequencies above ~20 kHz may be inaudible on most consumer speakers/headphones.

----

-## 📋 Frequency List

-The app includes the following frequencies (43 in total):

-- **1 Hz**, **10 Hz**, **100 Hz**
-- **1 kHz**, **2 kHz**, **3 kHz**, … **40 kHz** (every 1 kHz step)

-All tones are pure sine waves.

----

-## 🧠 Technical Details

-- **Audio engine**: Web Audio API (`OscillatorNode` + `GainNode` per tone).
-- **Per‑tone gain**: `0.3` to prevent clipping when many tones are active.
-- **Context handling**: AudioContext is created and resumed on first user click.
-- **Code structure**:
-  - `ToneManager` – manages audio context, active oscillators, starting/stopping.
-  - `UIManager` – builds the button grid, updates status, handles UI events.
-  - Clean separation of concerns for easy maintenance.

----

-## 🌐 Browser Compatibility

-Works in all browsers that support the Web Audio API:

-- ✅ Chrome (desktop & Android)
-- ✅ Firefox
-- ✅ Safari (desktop & iOS 15+)
-- ✅ Edge
-- ✅ Opera

----

-## 📄 License

-This project is licensed under the MIT License – feel free to use, modify, and distribute it.

----

-**Happy tone‑stacking!** 🎶
+*Enjoy exploring the world of frequencies!*